milleranalytics/byob-ema-dashboard/README.md

 - **Updating Data**
   - Data comes from [Trade Automation Toolbox](https://tradeautomationtoolbox.com/byob-ticks/?save=GkxAZ8D).
-  - Review results for all credit targets on all time slots on a 1-year and 3-month lookback window and pick the credit target that is holding up the best.
+  - At the start of each month, review results for all credit targets on all time slots on a 1-year and 3-month lookback window and pick the credit target that is holding up the best.
   - Overwrite the existing `EMA.csv` with the latest monthly data using the new credit target (if it changes) for all available time slots except 15:30 & 15:45 and a single contract from 2022 to current.
   - Re-run the app to reflect the updated data.